Geborgen/nordic-souls/README.md

 ## Installation

 I HIGHLY recommend you buy Nexus Premium before installing the list.
 You *technically* don't need it, but it will be an extremely long manual process if you don't have it.
+If you absolutely cannot buy premium, then put on a TV show or audiobook and make a day out it.

 If you are just updating the list, you can safely skip to [this section](#updating-the-list).

 ### Anniversary Edition
-**Nordic Souls requires the full AE upgrade**, which means you must PURCHASE the Anniversary Edition add-on DLC.
+**Nordic Souls requires the full AE upgrade**, which means you must PURCHASE the Anniversary Edition upgrade/DLC.
 The list is built around every single CC item being installed, and will not function without them.

 ### Preparations